-DESCRIPTION RED Waterfront locations where LOC for a domestic waterfront structure is inconsistent with existing legislation and policies due to the certainty of unacceptable impacts on social, cultural, economic or environmental value.
+RED Waterfront locations where LOC for a domestic waterfront structure is inconsistent with existing legislation and policies due to the certainty of unacceptable impacts on social, cultural, economic or environmental value.
 An application for LOC for a new structure in this area would not be supported except in the rare instance that the subject property is water-access-only.
 ORANGE Waterfront locations where more site-specific assessment will be required if a proposal for LOC is submitted.
 LOC will depend on the assessment of further information.
 This is a merit based assessment designed to ensure the proposed structure has been located and designed in site-specific ways to minimise, to acceptable levels, threats and risks to social, cultural, economic and environmental values of the site and adjacent environments.
 GREEN Waterfront locations where NSW Government agencies agree, based on the available information for the DWS, that issuing an LOC for a domestic waterfront structure is consistent with the NSW Government legislation and policies.
 In these areas, applications must still conform to DWF Guidelines (section 4).
-They do not need referral letters from DPI-Fisheries and TfNSW to submit their application for LOC.
+Applications are still subject to a merit based assessment, however, do not need referral letters from DPI-Fisheries and TfNSW to submit their application for LOC.

-Proposals for LOC are assessed by three separate NSW Government agencies: DPE- Lands, DPI-Fisheries and TfNSW.
+Proposals for LOC are assessed by three separate NSW Government agencies: DPE-Crown Lands, DPI-Fisheries and TfNSW.

-In this strategy, areas in the Richmond River estuary waterfront were assigned to GREEN, ORANGE or RED categories based on an assessment of each location against the legislation, policies and guidelines used by these agencies to assess LOC proposals.
+In this strategy, areas of the Evans River estuary waterfront were assigned to ORANGE or RED categories based on an assessment of each location against the legislation, policies and guidelines used by these agencies to assess LOC proposals.

 The assessment criteria informing the mapping are summarised in Table 4.
 If one or more assessment criteria are applicable to a location, the attribute table in the online map indicates the 'Primary reason'.
-An example is shown in Figure 3.
+An example is shown in Figure 2.

-Public land and Coastal Management SEPP (Coastal Wetlands) were the most common criteria for waterfront areas being mapped RED in the Richmond River estuary, reflecting the importance of public access to the waterfront, and the amount of sensitive coastal environments along the Richmond River.
-Most areas mapped GREEN or ORANGE were located in the upper reaches.
+Public land and State Environmental Planning Policy (Resilience and Hazards) 2021 were the most common criteria for waterfront areas being mapped RED in the Evans River estuary, reflecting the amount of sensitive coastal environments along the Evans River.
+Areas mapped ORANGE were predominantly located in the mid-estuary.